 5. Determine If You’d Like a Theme

-These days, bridal shower themes are quite commonplace.
+These days, unique bridal shower themes are quite commonplace.
 Whether you decide to go with the elegance of a garden party or the casual theme of an 80s dance party, there are many different options to mull over.
 Be sure to go with a theme that will please the couple and not feel forced.
 It is also wise to mention the theme as early as possible to guests so they have time to plan their outfits accordingly.

 2 Months Before